PheRonaldo9/extraTerrestrial/README.md

-# Universe - Celestial bodies Database Dump README
+# Universe - Celestial bodies database dump

 ## Description
 This database dump contains information about galaxies, moons, planets, and stars.
 It was created from a PostgreSQL database version 12.17 using pg_dump version 12.17.